 A: I love to be creative.
-I challenge myself through making pottery and have started painting more.
+I challenge myself by making pottery and have started painting more.
 I was typically using acrylic paint but now am using watercolor which is really difficult and humbling.
 It’s a totally different technique.
 I also love tending my plants.

 Do you really want to know?
 I have over 70 house plants…and that’s not counting the ones outside!
-My fiancé tells me not to buy any more plants, but I say, “well, what if I find one that needs a home?”
+My husband tells me not to buy any more plants, but I say, “well, what if I find one that needs a home?”
 My indoor plants are succulents, primarily.
 We have a garden too, which I love.
 Gardening teaches me patience and understanding.
 I love to look every day to see what’s new and what’s growing.
 If something’s not growing, I try to determine why and what this plant needs to thrive.
 Is it getting too much sun?
 Not enough sun?
 Am I watering too much or too little?
 Is the soil not right?
 Is the pH level off?

 A: Growing up in Wisconsin, my family would often go up north to our cabin.
 At a young age, I fell in love with the woods—exploring, hiking, fishing, and hunting with my dad.
 As I started my adult life, I knew I wanted to see what else was out there.
 As a family, we had not spent much time out West and I knew that is where I wanted to live and explore.
 Utah feels like home to me.
 My fiancé and I met in Southern Utah and have explored many areas climbing, hiking, skiing or backpacking.
 Finding a place that many people have not been, seems to be my goal when I adventure out on the weekends.
 Every time I am in the field or out exploring with my partner, I learn something about myself.
 I learn more about how I can be a better daughter, sister, partner, friend, coworker, and therapist.
 Questions I ask my students or families, I often ask myself.
 Just like I crave going to places that people have not been, I constantly asking myself questions I have not explored internally as well.